-Figure 8: Dust Monitoring Results
+Figure 9: Dust Monitoring Results

-4.5 GROUNDWATER
+4.5 Groundwater

 Groundwater at the MRP is managed through the Groundwater Monitoring and Management Plan (EHS-EMP-004) (GMMP).
+The hydrographs for all areas show no discernible trends indicating a stable hydrogeological environment.

 The objective of the GMMP is to minimise impacts to groundwater quality as far as is practicable.
 The GMMP key management targets to ensure that the environmental objective is met are to: